gaps-closure/hal/README.md

 sudo apt install -y libconfig-dev
 ```

-We use the Make file to compile HAL, together with its libraries [API](api/) and [codecs](codecs/)) and test programs:
+Run make in order to compile HAL, together with its libraries [API](api/) and [codecs](appgen/)) and test programs:
 ```
 cd ~/gaps/top-level/hal/
 make clean; make
 ```
-Some devices may also require installation into the kernel.
+Some devices also require installation into the kernel.

 ## Run